PrestaShop/prestashop.github.io/news/_posts/2021-01-18-all-you-need-to-know-about-built-in-modules.md

 ![New logos](/assets/images/2021/01/build-article-modules-logos-best-customers-january21.png)

 Best customers:
-Enrich your stats, add a list of the best customers to the dashboard
+Enrich your stats, add a list of the best customers to the dashboard.

 ![New logos](/assets/images/2021/01/build-article-modules-logos-customer-follow-up-january21.png)

 Customer follow-up:
-Offer your customers a quick follow-up with daily customized e-mails to send
+Offer your customers a quick follow-up with daily customized e-mails to send.

 ![New logos](/assets/images/2021/01/build-article-modules-logos-official-gdpr-january21.png)

 Official GDPR Compliance:
-Make your store comply with the General Data Protection Regulation
+Make your store comply with the General Data Protection Regulation.

 You can also have a look at the [GitHub issue](https://github.com/PrestaShop/PrestaShop/issues/15858).